TotalMiner/totalminer.github.io/lua/functions/blocks/set_region_aux.md

 ## Parameters

-- `x1:` The x component of the regions min position
+- `x1`: The x component of the regions min position
-- `y1:` The y component of the regions min position
+- `y1`: The y component of the regions min position
-- `z1:` The z component of the regions min position
+- `z1`: The z component of the regions min position
-- `x2:` The x component of the regions max position
+- `x2`: The x component of the regions max position
-- `y2:` The y component of the regions max position
+- `y2`: The y component of the regions max position
-- `z2:` The z component of the regions max position
+- `z2`: The z component of the regions max position
-- `_aux:`
+- `_aux`:
-- `high:`
+- `high`:
-- `percent:` The percentage of the region to set.
+- `percent`: The percentage of the region to set.
 Default = 100%
-- `seed:` The seed of the prng used when percent is < 100
+- `seed`: The seed of the prng used when percent is < 100

 ___